Get 80% off your plan for your first 3 months*

 What are the 3 R's of employee retention?

 The 3 R's are Respect, Recognize, and Reward.
 Respect means treating employees as valued contributors.
 Recognize means acknowledging their efforts regularly.
-Reward means providing fair compensation and incentives.
-Together, these create a foundation of trust and appreciation.
+Reward means providing fair compensation and incentives that build trust and appreciation.

 What are the 5 C's of retention?